hytechclub/web-201/JavaScriptObjects/ObjectsIndividualExercises.md

 ```

 ## Get the First Movie Title and Runtime
-1. Get the title of the first movie in the `movies` array, and store it in a variable.
+1. Get the title of the first movie in the `movies` array, and store it in a variable
-1. Get the runtime of the first movie in the `movies` array, and store it in a variable.
+1. Get the runtime of the first movie in the `movies` array, and store it in a variable
-1. Display a message to the user telling them the name of the movie, and how long it is.
-Make sure to specify that the runtime is in minutes.
+1. Display a message to the user telling them the name of the movie, and how long it is
+    - Make sure to specify that the runtime is in minutes

 ## Add a Showtime to the Third Movie
-1. Get the third movie object from the `movies` array, and store it in a variable.
+1. Get the third movie object from the `movies` array, and store it in a variable
 1. Add a showtime of "9:45PM" to the showtimes array for the third movie

 ## Swap Theaters